 Safely Eating Wild Game

 Wisconsin has a rich hunting tradition, and wild game is a sustainable, lean source of healthy protein.
 Whether in the woods and fields or on the water, outdoor adventure and hopefully a tasty, hard-earned meal await hunters in our state.
-Still, there are some precautions to consider before pursuing and consuming wild game.
+Still, some precautions should be considered before consuming wild game.

 Consumption Advisory For Deer Liver Harvested In Marinette Area

-Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals used in industrial processes and manufactured products.
-PFAS don’t break down easily and can remain for a long time in the environment where people can be exposed to them.
+Per- and poly-fluoroalkyl substances (PFAS) are artificial chemicals in industrial processes and manufactured products.
+PFAS don't break down easily and can remain for a long time in the environment where people can be exposed to them.

-Due to local interest, the Wisconsin Department of Natural Resources conducted a study on PFAS levels in deer at the JCI/Tyco Fire Technology Center, 2700 Industrial Parkway, in Marinette.
+Due to local interest, the Wisconsin Department of Natural Resources studied PFAS levels in deer at the JCI/Tyco Fire Technology Center, 2700 Industrial Parkway, in Marinette.
 Twenty deer were harvested and measured for PFAS levels in muscle (venison), heart and liver tissues.

-However, our findings do suggest that eating liver from deer in this area is likely to result in significant PFAS exposure.
-The liver filters chemicals from the blood, and some chemicals, like PFAS, can accumulate in the liver over time.
+However, our findings suggest that eating liver from deer in this area will likely result in significant PFAS exposure.
+The liver filters chemicals from the blood, and some substances, like PFAS, can accumulate in the liver over time.

 The Wisconsin Department of Health Services and the DNR recommend people do not eat liver harvested from deer within the advisory area.

 PFAS can accumulate in our bodies slowly over time through repeat exposure.
-High levels of PFAS in the body are harmful to human health, especially to the health of pregnant women.
+High levels of PFAS in the body harm human health, especially pregnant women's health.
 High levels of PFAS in the body may:

 - Increase cholesterol levels;